dhleong/opengps/lib/README.md

 become one in the future.
 If it does then we can probably refactor it to use a List off of each ID, but we should probably just implement real database `Storage`s.

+## License

+OpenGps Lib is distributed under the [Don't Be a Dick Public License][5].
+It is made and released in the spirit of free information, inspired by the [free NASR Dataset][1], so I hope it will be useful to some people—just don't be a dick!

 ## Special Thanks

 - [jSimConnect 0.8][3] ([LGPL][4]): Java library that talks to SimConnect